Exciton: Surface exciton

+Dark exciton

+Dark excitons are those that cannot be directly excited by light.
+There are several reasons for exciton "darkness".
+One of them is the case where the electrons have a different momentum from the holes to which they are bound that is they are in an optically forbidden transition which prevents them from photon absorption and therefore to reach their state they need phonon scattering.
+They can even outnumber normal bright excitons formed by absorption alone.
+The first direct measurement of the dynamics of momentum-forbidden dark excitons have been performed using time-resolved photoemission from monolayer WS2.
+A scheme by researcher at the University of Innsbruck enables an all-optical control of dark excitons without relying on any preceding decays.

 Atomic and molecular excitons

 Alternatively, an exciton may be described as an excited state of an atom, ion, or molecule, if the excitation is wandering from one cell of the lattice to another.

 When a molecule absorbs a quantum of energy that corresponds to a transition from one molecular orbital to another molecular orbital, the resulting electronic excited state is also properly described as an exciton.
 An electron is said to be found in the lowest unoccupied orbital and an electron hole in the highest occupied molecular orbital, and since they are found within the same molecular orbital manifold, the electron-hole state is said to be bound.
 Molecular excitons typically have characteristic lifetimes on the order of nanoseconds, after which the ground electronic state is restored and the molecule undergoes photon or phonon emission.
 Molecular excitons have several interesting properties, one of which is energy transfer (see Förster resonance energy transfer) whereby if a molecular exciton has proper energetic matching to a second molecule's spectral absorbance, then an exciton may transfer (hop) from one molecule to another.
 The process is strongly dependent on intermolecular distance between the species in solution, and so the process has found application in sensing and molecular rulers.

 The hallmark of molecular excitons in organic molecular crystals are doublets and/or triplets of exciton absorption bands strongly polarized along crystallographic axes.
 In these crystals an elementary cell includes several molecules sitting in symmetrically identical positions, which results in the level degeneracy that is lifted by intermolecular interaction.
 As a result, absorption bands are polarized along the symmetry axes of the crystal.
 Such multiplets were discovered by Antonina Prikhot'ko and their genesis was proposed by Alexander Davydov.
 It is known as 'Davydov splitting'.